 Geosciences at UT Dallas

-The Bachelor of Science in Geosciences degree is intended for students who want to be practitioners of geology.
+The Bachelor of Science degree is intended for students who want to be practitioners of geology.
 Students generally should continue their studies in geosciences or closely related programs in graduate schools and attain an MS or PhD degree.
-Students must earn 120 hours to graduate: 42 hours from the University’s core curriculum, 58 to 64 hours in the major, plus elective requirements where students can tailor their learning experience more closely to their interests.
+Students must earn 120 hours to graduate: 42 hours from the University’s core curriculum, 58-64 hours in the major, plus elective requirements where students can tailor their learning experience more closely to their interests.
 Visit the GeoClub, a registered student organization devoted to promoting geoscience awareness and involvement within the University and the general community.